1. Initiatives

 At a glance: Canada’s presence at the MASA 2020

-MASA attendees will enjoy a wide range of diverse Canadian artists and artistic disciplines.
-From March 7 to 14, 15 groups and artists handpicked by MASA’s selection committees will be presenting their work on the stages and streets of Abidjan.
-The following are part of MASA 2020 official programming:
+MASA attendees enjoyed a wide range of diverse Canadian artists and artistic disciplines.
+From March 7 to 14, 15 groups and artists handpicked by MASA’s selection committees presented their work on the stages and streets of Abidjan.
+The following were part of MASA 2020 official programming:

 Benoît Davidson (storytelling)